-GRID's and LACC's targeted recruitment strategy focuses on low-income residents, women, veterans, reentry citizens, youth, and residents who may be impacted by project development.
-The recruitment strategy benefits from long-standing relationships with community groups, such as Pacoima Beautiful, public agencies that provide referrals, connections with vocational training schools and community colleges, and veteran, youth and reentry-focused organizations.
+GRID and LACC's targeted recruitment strategy focuses on low-income residents, women, veterans, reentry citizens, youth, and residents who may be impacted by TCC project development.
+The recruitment strategy benefits from long-standing relationships with community groups, such as Pacoima Beautiful, public agencies that provide referrals, connections with vocational training schools and community colleges, as well as veteran, youth, and reentry-focused organizations.
 Between 30% and 40% of youth trainees in LACC's program will be residents from the project area.
 A minimum of 60% of trainees in GRID's solar training program will be residents from the project area.